cryptimeleon/cryptimeleon.github.io/docs/libraries.md

 Craco is an acronym for CRyptogrAphic COnstructions.
 It offers interfaces for implementing cryptographic schemes such as attribute-based encryption, signatures, and much more.
-Aside from the interfaces used to implement new schemes, the library contains implementations of various existing constructions such as an implementation of the attribute-based encryption scheme from Waters [Wat11], the signature scheme from Pointcheval and Sanders [PS16], and many more.
+Aside from the interfaces used to implement new schemes, the library contains implementations of various existing constructions such as an implementation of the attribute-based encryption scheme from Waters [Wat11] and the signature scheme from Pointcheval and Sanders [PS16].

-# upb.crypto.benchmark

-Here, we store benchmarks for the implemented schemes.
-The benchmarks are generally done via JMH.

 # upb.crypto.protocols

 This library provides implementations and interfaces for cryptographic protocols.
 This includes sigma protocols such as Schnorr, and the Fiat-Shamir Transformation [FS87].

-# upb.crypto.clarc

-CLARC: Cryptographic Library for Anonymous Reputation and Credentials.
-As the name suggests, this library provides an anonymous credential system.

 # upb.crypto.mclwrap

 Mclwrap provides a wrapper around the efficient BN264 pairing implemented in the [MCL library](https://github.com/herumi/mcl).
 As the pairings implemented in the upb.crypto.math library are not particulary efficient, use of this wrapper is recommended for proper benchmarks.
 Specifically, the mclwrap implementation's group operations are roughly 100 times as fast as our own pairings.

+# upb.crypto.benchmark

+Here, we store benchmarks for the implemented schemes.
+The benchmarks are generally done via the [JMH micro-benchmarking library](https://github.com/openjdk/jmh).

+# upb.crypto.clarc

+CLARC: Cryptographic Library for Anonymous Reputation and Credentials.
+As the name suggests, this library provides an anonymous credential system.

+Documentation can be found [here](https://cs.uni-paderborn.de/fileadmin/informatik/fg/cuk/Lehre/Veranstaltungen/WS2016/ReACt/ReACt_documentation.pdf).

 # References